Dynamic focus

 The user must be able to spot the appearance or disappearance of content and interact with it, if necessary.

-We must therefore warn the user, and there are several solutions in case of content modifications:
+We must therefore warn the user, and there are several solutions in case of content modifications:- By providing the user with informative text,

 - By managing the focus path,